Most people who successfully memorize the Quran take way longer than necessary.

 Have you put some thought into the question?

-As I often let my private clients know, sometimes it’s okay to extract the “greatest hits” from a book like the Quran to begin.
-This is especially true if you also need to learn Arabic at the same time.
+As I often let my private clients know, it’s also okay to extract the “greatest hits” from a book like the Quran, especially when you’re just beginning your memorization journey.
+This chunking down approach is especially helpful if you also need to learn Arabic at the same time.

 But if you’re going for the whole text, here’s what I suggest: